Europe·Netherlands·Updated May 3, 2026

 What scams target tourists in Rotterdam?

-The most frequently reported tourist scams in Rotterdam are Rotterdam Central Station Pickpocketing, Fake OV-chipkaart Sales, Airbnb and Short-Term Rental Fraud.
+The most frequently reported tourist scams in Rotterdam are Rotterdam Central Station Pickpocketing, Fake OV-chipkaart Sales, Bicycle Theft (Rental).
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Rotterdam?